cda-tum/mqt-ddsim/README.md

 ### Simulation Path Framework

 The tool also provides a framework for exploiting arbitrary simulation paths (using the [taskflow](https://github.com/taskflow/taskflow) library) based on the methods proposed in [[6]](https://iic.jku.at/files/eda/2022_date_exploiting_arbitrary_paths_simulation_quantum_circuits_decision_diagrams.pdf).
+A *simulation path* describes the order in which the individual MxV or MxM multiplications are conducted during the simulation of a quantum circuit.
+It can be described as a list of tuples that identify the individual states/operations to be multiplied.
+The initial state is always assigned `ID 0`, while the i-th operation is assigned `ID i`.
+The result of a multiplication is assigned the next highest, unused ID, e.g., in a circuit with `n` gates the result of the first multiplication is assigned `ID n+1`.

 The framework comes with several pre-defined simulation path strategies: